AshishGangwar78/Ashish_cpu/README.md

-#_Ashish_cpu – A Simple CPU Simulator in C++
+#CPU_ARCHTICHURE – A Simple CPU Simulator in C++

-Ashish_cpu is a basic CPU simulation project written in C++.
+CPU_ARCHTICHURE is a basic CPU simulation project written in C++.
 It mimics how a real CPU works internally — fetching, decoding, and executing instructions.
 This project helps visualize how instructions are processed inside a computer, making it a great tool for learning computer architecture from the ground up.